 Iran plays a key role in both countries and the US-led coalition de-facto cooperates with pro-Iranian forces in Iraq.
 The Iranian-Syrian-Russian alliance also plays a key role in the standoff in northern Syria where Turkey aims to crack down US-backed Kurdish forces.
 In both cases, White House is pushed to cooperate with Tehran directly or indirectly.

 In this situation, Ankara pursues a goal of creating the Turkish-controlled puppet state in northern Syria and seeks to expand further its military and diplomatic influence with participating in the US-led Raqqah advance – what is not possible while the US directly backs Kurdish forces.
 The UK diplomacy plays a role of the medium of the global elites’ stance.

 All these allow supposing that the ongoing Moscow-centered diplomatic developments will likely frame the balance of power in the Middle East in the post-ISIS period.
 The aforementioned complex of meetings and events could be compared to the Teheran Conference in 1943 when all key players understand that the regional relations will shift dramatically but the prospects of this shift is not clear.

-Posted by South Front on March 8, 2017, With 2260 Reads Filed under Government & Politics.
+Posted by South Front on March 8, 2017, With 2266 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.